How Long Does Nail Polish Last

 A product’s PAO will be indicated either on the nail polish or the nail polish’s packaging.
 The PAO symbol will contain a number and letter.
 For instance, 12M will refer to 12 months.
 This number represents how long the varnish has been tested to be safe to use after it has been opened.

-Some say that you can keep the nail lacquer for a tiny bit longer after those 2 years mark if you have kept the polish stored in a cool, dark spot.
+Some say that you can keep the nail lacquer for a tiny bit longer after that 2 year mark, but only if you have kept the polish stored in a cool, dark spot.

-So, it is better to pay attention to any signs of the varnish becoming spoiled.
+It is important to pay attention to any signs of the varnish becoming spoiled.

 Why Does Nail Polish Go Bad?